zx80/proxy-pattern-pool/README.md

 - `fun` how to create a new object; the function is passed the creation number.
 - `max_size` maximum size of pool, *0* for unlimited.
+- `min_size` minimum size of pool.
+- `timeout` maximum time to wait for something.
 - `max_use` after how many usage to discard an object.
-- `min_size` minimum size of pool.
 - `max_delay` when to discard an unused object.
 - `close` method to call when discarding an object, default is *None*.